DRAPerera/NotebookLM-Examples/contextual_note_taking.md

 # Contextualized Note-Taking with NotebookLM

-This document provides an example of how NotebookLM can facilitate contextualized note-taking by creating structured notes based on a summary of the article "Agriculture and climate change - Agriculture Victoria" by the Department of Jobs, P. and R. (2021).
+This document provides an example of how NotebookLM can facilitate contextualized note-taking by creating structured notes based on the article "Agriculture and climate change - Agriculture Victoria" by the Department of Jobs, P. and R. (2021).

 ## Example Document